 Just like with mobile cranes, there are many different types of fixed cranes that are available to those looking for cranes for construction sites.
 You can choose from tower cranes, stacker cranes, loader cranes, and more.
 The biggest advantage of using a fixed crane over a mobile crane is that it offers an unprecedented sense of stability.
 As long as you set a fixed crane up the right way, you won’t have to be concerned at all with it moving around in the middle of a lift.
 The same can’t always be said for mobile cranes.
 Fixed cranes can also usually reach greater heights than mobile cranes, and they can pick up and move things that some mobile cranes wouldn’t be able to lift.

 What Are the Drawbacks of Fixed Cranes?

 With mobile cranes, you can move them onto your construction site and start using them almost right away.
 You’ll need to do a little bit more prep work with fixed cranes.
 Fixed cranes need to be brought onto a worksite in pieces and assembled one by one.
 This can be a time-consuming process.
 It’s a process that’s well worth it if you want to benefit from all the pros we just listed.
 But you will have to plan to take time out of your project to set up a fixed crane.
 You’ll also need to spend time later taking a fixed crane apart when you’re all finished using it.
 This could add a few extra days to a construction project.

 Do you need help choosing the right crane for a construction project?
 Astro Crane offers mobile cranes and fixed cranes for those companies that need to rent one or the other.
-We can give you all the information you’ll need to pick the right crane for your project and arrange to have a crane rental brought out to your construction site.
+We have the history to give you all the information you’ll need to pick the right crane for your project and arrange to have a crane rental brought out to your construction site.
 Call us at 978-429-8666 to speak with someone about your different options.